Work stoppage information is used as an indicator of the state of industrial relations in New Zealand.

 Number of work stoppages 1986–2017

 Work stoppages are classified by industry, institutional sector (private or public), region, cause, method of dispute resolution (how the dispute was resolved), and method of achieving a return to work.
-The full range of indicators are available on request from the Ministry of Business Innovation and Employment, subject to confidentiality rules.

 Contact us for more information.